 During the passage of the Crossrail Bill through Parliament, a commitment was given that a statement would be published at least every 12 months until the completion of the construction of Crossrail, setting out information about the project’s funding and finances.

-In line with this commitment, this statement comes within 12 months of the last one which was published on 10 July 2012.
+In line with this commitment, this statement comes within 12 months of my last one which was published on 9 July 2013.
 The relevant information is as follows:

 |The amounts realised by the disposal of any land or property for the purposes of the construction of Crossrail by the Secretary of State, TfL or Crossrail Limited in the period covered by the statement